-I have the reputation to be a big Hitchcock’s fan.
+I have the reputation of being a big Hitchcock’s fan.
 Not the biggest, but maybe one of the biggest.
 Anyway, this is not a contest.
 In fact, I’m telling you this because, today, I’m going to explain to you why I love Hitchcock’s films that much.
-Let me tell you right now that there are many reasons, because Hitchcock is my favourite movie director and I have seen 42 of his films.
+Let me tell you right now that there are many reasons because Hitchcock is my favourite movie director and I have seen 42 of his films.

-First, because Hitchcock was “The Master of Suspense”, it’s sure that I love the suspense that we find in many of his films.
+First, because Hitchcock was known as “The Master of Suspense”, it’s obvious that I love the suspense that we find in many of his films.
 In fact, I like the way this suspense is set in the story.
-Hitchcock knew how to keep our attention from the beginning ’till the end with that magical tension.
-It’s effective!
-Of course, this suspense can stress or scares us, but it’s a good stress, because it makes us want to know what will happen next!
+Hitchcock knew how to keep our attention from the beginning until the end with that magical tension.
+It’s effective.
+Of course, this suspense can stress or scares us, but it’s a good stress because it makes us want to know what will happen next!
 In my opinion, the Hitchcock’s film with the best suspense is “Rear Window” (1954).
-I remember, the first time I watched it, I was very anxious (especially during the scene when Grace Kelly goes into the house of Lars Thorwald).
-I liked that, because I never had such a feeling before by watching a movie.
-It was like tasting a new food!
-Well, now it’s a movie and, don’t worry, I don’t eat my DVDs!
-Of course, after many viewings, there is less suspense, but it remains an excellent film.
+I remember, the first time I watched it, I was very anxious (especially during the scene when Grace Kelly goes into Lars Thorwald’s apartment).
+I liked that because I never had such a feeling before while watching a movie.
+It was almost like tasting a new food!
+Well, after many viewings, there is less suspense, but it remains an excellent film.
 The first viewing is always the best one.

 Second, what I like about Hitchcock’s films is the humour that we can find in many of them, even if they are not comedies at first.
 It can be black humour or not.
 It’s always a very British humour and I love British humour.
 It makes the movie even nicer to watch and it creates a diversity in it.
 For me, the funniest Hitchcock’s films are The Lady Vanishes, To Catch a Thief, The 39 Steps, Rear Window, Waltz From Vienna and so on.
-There is always a funny thing in an Hitchcock’s film.
-It can be at many moments in the film or just during a very short time.
-In the same vein, many Hitchcock’s films are very well written.
+There is always a funny thing in a Hitchcock’s film.
+It can be at many moments in the film or just in a few scenes.
+In the same vein, many Hitchcock’s films are very well-written.
 That’s important for me, because I have a big interest in screenwriting and I prefer watching movies with a great screenplay.
-The screenplays of Rear Window, Shadow of a Doubt, Rebecca, The Lady Vanishes, North by Northwest, etc. are some of his best.
+The screenplays of Rear Window, Shadow of a Doubt, Rebecca, The Lady Vanishes, North by Northwest, etc. are some of his bests.
 There are also some memorable quotes in some of his films.
 My favourite one is “Eyes for an eye… and a tooth for a toothbrush!” said by Michael Redgrave in The Lady Vanishes.
 And how can we forget all those famous Thelma Ritter’s quotes in Rear Window?
 For example: “When two people love each other, they come together – WHAM – like two taxis on Broadway.”

 Third, I like the fact that Hitchcock’s filmography is big.
 I mean REALLY big.
-From the 20’s to the 70’s, Hitchcock directed more that 50 films and that doesn’t include the episodes he directed for Alfred Hitchcock Presents.
-The master was very busy!
-What’s nice about this big filmography, is to see the evolution of his films.
-From The Lodger to Family Plot, all his films are different, but you can always tell that THIS is an Hitchcock’s film.
-Well, there is some exception, like Waltz from Vienna, a very underrated musical.
+From the 20’s to the 70’s, Hitchcock directed more than 50 films and that doesn’t include the episodes he directed for Alfred Hitchcock Presents.
+The master was busy!
+What’s nice about this big filmography is to see the evolution of his films.
+From The Lodger to Family Plot, all his films are different, but you can always tell that THIS is a Hitchcock’s film.
+Well, there are some exceptions, like Waltz from Vienna, a very underrated musical.
 I would like, during one weekend, to watch them all in chronological order!

-Fifth, a very precise thing that I love about Hitchcock’s films is to notice some elements that come back in many of his films: the stairs, the cold blond, the churches, the possessive mother, the innocent victim, the famous MacGuffin, the mental disease and many more things.
+Fifth, a very precise thing that I love about Hitchcock’s films is to notice the elements that are present in many of his films: the stairs, the cold blonde, the churches, the possessive mother, the innocent victim, the famous MacGuffin, the mental disease and more.
 I also like the fact that, in many Hitchcock’s films, a simple object becomes very important for the development of the story.
 These are some examples: the keys in Notorious and Dial M for Murder, the lighter in Strangers on a Train, the glass of milk in Suspicion, the color red in Marnie, etc. Those elements create a new tension in the story which is another good way to keep the public’s attention.

 Sixth, this is more an aesthetic element: the costumes in some Hitchcock’s films are just stunning.
 This is due to his work with Edith Head of course!
 The best “representation” of this was certainly Grace Kelly.
 Her dresses in To Catch a Thief and Rear Window are so beautiful.
 Because of those wonderful costumes, Hitchcock’s films have everything to be perfect in a visual way.

-Talking of visual, the seventh thing that I love about Hitchcock’s films is those memorable scenes that are very strong visually.
-Some of them have no dialogues, but they are so effective so they grab your attention anyway.
-For that, I think of the plane scene in North by Northwest, the shower scene in Psycho, the murder scenes in Dial M for Murder and Strangers on a Train, the Albert Hall scene in The Man Who Knew too Much (1956), the dream sequences in Vertigo and Spellbound, the final bird attack in The Birds.
+Talking of visual, the seventh thing that I love about Hitchcock’s films are those memorable scenes that are visually strong.
+Some of them have no dialogues, but they are so effective that they grab your attention anyway.
+I can think of the plane scene in North by Northwest, the shower scene in Psycho, the murder scenes in Dial M for Murder and Strangers on a Train, the Albert Hall scene in The Man Who Knew Too Much (1956), the dream sequences in Vertigo and Spellbound, the final bird attack in The Birds.
 Most of the time, these are scenes where the sound dimension becomes very important.
-It’s also those scenes that we remember the most in the film.
+These are often the most memorable scenes of the films.
 We all know that the shower scene in Psycho is maybe THE most famous scene in cinema’s history.
 Anyway, those epic scenes are another reason why Hitchcock’s films are so memorable.
-And something we have to mention are these Hitchcock’s cameos!
+And let’s not forget the director’s cameos!
 My favourite one is the one in Young and Innocent (1937).

-I would like now you to watch the official clip of “Que Sera Sera”, sung by Doris Day, because it shows some parts of the film and it’s also a very pretty tune.
-What’s nice about this song, is the fact that Hitchcock really used it for the movie.
-What I mean by that, is that Doris Day doesn’t only sing it to sing it.
-It becomes something very important at one point of the movie!
+I now invite to watch the official clip of “Que Sera Sera”, sung by Doris Day because it shows some parts of the film and it’s also a very pretty tune.
+Doris Day doesn’t only sing it to sing it.
+It eventually becomes something highly important in the story!

-I think that now it’s time to let you know what are my 10 favourite Hitchcock’s films.
+It’s time to let you know what are my ten most favourite Hitchcock’s films.
 That’s a difficult exercise because I have seen many of them and I love many of them.
-So, it goes like this:
+Anyway, it goes like this:

 1- The Man Who Knew Too Much (1956)